Kennjenga/crowdfunding/README.md

 # Pamoja Crowdfunding DApp

-Pamoja is a decentralized crowdfunding application built on Solidity and deployed using Hardhat.
-The frontend is developed using Next.js.
+Pamoja is a decentralized crowdfunding application built on the ethereum sepolia blockchain network.
+It allows for donors to contribute to their campaign of choice and allows control of creation campaigns to avoid fraudulent campaigns.

 ![Pamoja DApp Screenshot](./packages//frontend/public/display.png)